 The 1970s saw record numbers of visitors of almost one-and-a-half million per year, and the building gradually started to fall short of modern requirements.

 ‘Verder met Cuypers'

-The current renovation reinstates the original Cuypers structure.
-The building work in the courtyards are removed.
+The most recent renovation reinstated the original Cuypers structure.
+The building work in the courtyards were removed.
 Paintings, applied art and history are no longer displayed in separate parts of the building, but form a single chronological circuit that tells the story of Dutch art and history.

-The building is thoroughly modernized, while at the same time restoring more of Cuypers original interior designs: the Rijksmuseum has dubbed the venture ‘Verder met Cuypers‘ [Continuing with Cuypers].
-The Rijksmuseum will be a dazzling new museum able to satisfy the needs of its 21st-century visitors!
+The building was thoroughly modernized, while at the same time restoring more of Cuypers original interior designs: the Rijksmuseum has dubbed the venture ‘Verder met Cuypers‘ [Continuing with Cuypers].
+The Rijksmuseum is now a dazzling new museum able to satisfy the needs of its 21st-century visitors!